stat133-sp19/hw-stat133-ranmeng747/workout01/report/workout01-ran-meng.md

 In 3.1) we will create shot charts for the players since [70% of sensory perceptors are in our eyes](https://antranik.org/the-eye-and-vision/), therefore data visiualization is a very effective means of communication and forms a critical component of our analysis.

-In 3.2) we will calculate and compare players' *Effective Shotting Percentage (ESP)* , a fraction of the number of the shots they made out of the total number they attempted.
+In 3.2) we will calculate and compare players' *Effective Shooting Percentage (ESP)* , a fraction of the number of the shots they made out of the total number they attempted.

 in 3.3) we will explore relationship between the players' *ESP* with the periods when the shots occurred.

-For the analysis, we will primarily use these packages, so let us load them:
+For the analysis, we will primarily use two packages, so let us load them:

 ``` r
 library (ggplot2)